sethiyap/CnCDK7_analysis/README.md

-# Functional insight into CDK7 in fungal pathogen Cryptococcus
+# Functional insight into CDK7 in Cryptococcus neoformans
-neoformans

 This study uncovers the role of the cyclin-dependent kinase **CDK7** in the fungal pathogen *Cryptococcus neoformans*.
 Using genetic tagging,